 - Opioid use during pregnancy has been linked to poor fetal growth, preterm birth, stillbirth, specific congenital disabilities, and neonatal abstinence syndrome (NAS).

 - Some research shows that marijuana use during pregnancy is linked to low birth weight.
-It may also increase the chances for a child’s developmental problems, such as problems with attention and learning.
+It may also increase the chances of a child’s developmental problems, such as problems with attention and learning.

 Discover How Santé Center for Healing Can Help